HannahCurrivan/GUIPythontkinter/README.md

 ## Make a Button

-The following is how to create a button using ``` Button``` (make sure it is capital B) within a GUI which you can name and give a command, in this example the command is to print out hello.
+The following is how to create a button using ``` Button``` (make sure it is capital B) within a GUI which you can name and give a command, in this example the command is to call a function which is descibed below and is called ```flower```.

 ```python
 button = tk.Button(r, text = 'Flowers', width=25, command= flower)